article

 Breakthrough in productivity management

-Microsoft reinventing search with AI-powered copilot.
-Copilot is more than just a chatbot.
-It’s an AI assistant which gives different ways to command Office apps as well as a web browser.
-It will change forever how we create documents and interact with software.
 In the Office apps, Microsoft Copilot can generate the entire document for you as well as give precise recommendations to improve your text by introducing UI prompts that highlight your spelling mistakes.
 Copilot even can help you write emails in Outlook and so much more.

 Speaking of the web experience, you can chat with the copilot side-by-side as you browse.
 It can help you turn your ideas into images in chat, refine your search results by asking questions, get summarized answers to search results to save your time, as well as generate content for you from scratch.

-And combined with Microsoft Copilot, Microsoft Word users can now manipulate and analyze data within their documents, leveraging AI capabilities to extract insights, generate reports, and automate data-related tasks.
+Microsoft Word is evolving from a basic word processor to a comprehensive writing assistant, offering style suggestions, text predictions, rewrite options, and a 'read aloud' function.
+Combined with Microsoft Copilot, Microsoft Word users can now manipulate and analyze data within their documents, leveraging AI capabilities to extract insights, generate reports, and automate data-related tasks.

 Microsoft PowerPoint now automatically designs professional presentations, generates relevant slide content, and provides dynamic, personalized suggestions for slide layout and design based on the context.
 Additionally, the software offers real-time closed captioning and translation during presentations, accommodating diverse audiences.